MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 <a name="operationalize"></a>
 **Operationalization features**

+Formerly known as DeployR, the operationalization feature in R Server 9.0.1 is now fully integrated into R Server, with a new ASP .NET core bringing improved support from Microsoft.
+After installing R Server on select platforms, you'll have everything you need to enable operationalization and configure R Server to host R analytics web services and remote R sessions.
+All you need to do is configure it.
+For details on which platforms, see [Supported platforms](rserver-install-supported-platforms.md).

-One of the deployment options for R Server is configuration for hosting analytic web services composed of R script or code.
-An operationalized server accepts interactive commands through [mrsdeploy functions](mrsdeploy/mrsdeploy.md) for remote execution and web service deployment.
+An operationalized R server offers the ability to host and bundle R analytics into web services with minimal code changes.
+R Server accepts interactive commands through [mrsdeploy functions](mrsdeploy/mrsdeploy.md) for remote execution and web service deployment.
 Data scientists can use `mrsdeploy` functions  on the command line.
-Developers can write code to instrument equivalent operations using Swagger APIs.
-The `mrsdeploy` package enables Web service deployment from either R Client and R Server, but code only executes on R Server.
-Additionally, for programmatic solutions, R Server is required.
+Application developers can write code to instrument equivalent operations and integrate web services into their applications using [easy-to-consume Swagger-based APIs](operationalize/api.md) in any programming language.

-An operationalized R Server supports advanced multi-server topologies composed of web and compute nodes on clustered servers.
-This gives you the ability to pipeline data streams that are subsequently transformed, analyzed, and visualized in an R web service.
-In a multi-server topology, connections can be encrypted.
+The operationalization feature can be configured [on a single machine](operationalize/configuration-initial.md#onebox) or it can scaled up easily into an advanced [enterprise-ready multi-server topology](operationalize/configuration-initial.md#enterprise) composed of multiple web and compute nodes on clustered servers for load balancing.
+This gives you the ability to pipeline data streams that are subsequently transformed, analyzed, and visualized into an R analytics web service.

-Operationalization includes tool support, a simplified deployment API, and new app integration experiences:

-+ Configuration using an administrative tool, used to designate web and compute nodes and grant administrator rights.

-+ Ability to bundle R analytics into a Web Service with minimal code changes.

-+ Integration is provided through Swagger-based APIs, easy to consume, supported on a wide range of programming languages.

-+ In a Windows environment, multi-server topologies are supported through Windows clustering methodologies.
+In a Windows environment, multi-server topologies are supported through Windows clustering methodologies.
 Compute nodes can be made highly available using Windows server failover clusters in Active-Active mode.
 Web nodes can be scaled out using Windows network load balancing.
 Connections are encrypted using HTTPS and only authenticated requests are accepted.

-Configuration is required before you can operationalize R Server, but there is no separate installation component.
-Operationalization is bundled into the R Server installer on selected platforms, including Windows, Red Hat Enterprise Linux, CentOS, and Ubuntu.
-For details, see [Supported platforms](rserver-install-supported-platforms.md).
 For feature information and next steps, see [Operationalization with R Server](operationalize/about.md) and [Configure operationalization on R Server](operationalize/configuration-initial.md).

 > [!NOTE]
 > In the context of operationalization, clustered topologies are composed of standalone servers, not nodes in Hadoop or cloud services in Azure.
-Feature support is limited to a subset of the supported R Server platforms.
-[Supported platforms](rserver-install-supported-platforms.md) has the list.
+Feature support is limited to a subset of the [supported R Server platforms](rserver-install-supported-platforms.md) has the list.

 **R Server for Linux**